qtile/qtile/docs/manual/config/index.rst

       - If a window requests to be fullscreen, it is automatically fullscreened.
 Set this to false if you only want windows to be fullscreen if you ask them to be.
+    * - focus_on_window_activation
+      - urgent
+      - Behavior of the _NET_ACTIVATE_WINDOW message sent by applications

+        - urgent: urgent flag is set for the window

+        - focus: automatically focus the window

+        - smart: automatically focus if the window is in the current group

 Testing your configuration
 ==========================